 The process involves technical details and hence may not be suitable for beginners.
 Look at the following method if that’s the case.

 Our in-house software allows you to take ownership of a Registry key using Administrator, home users, or the currently logged-on user account.

 It will list down the four Registry databases, i.e.,

 - HKEY Current User,

 - HKEY local Machine, and

 - HKEY Users.

-Select each of them, and then select user, and then Full Control permission.
+Select each of them, select user, and then Full Control permission.